NAPIC Collaborative Programme Funding (CPF) II

 Any individual can only be project lead on 1 application per funding stream, per round.
 A letter of support from your Head of School must be attached to each application.

 If you are successful, you will be sent a Conditional Award Letter and asked to sign a Sub-Award letter.
 In addition, the Research Organisation and Industry partner(s) will also have to create and sign a Collaboration Agreement.
+Once the Sub-Award letter has been signed a letter will be sent confirming approval to start the project.

 Notifications of the outcome of applications will be sent to Lead Applicants.
 This will include feedback and an invitation for re-submission if scoring above 50%.
 Applications deemed not fundable, and scoring below 50% will include feedback without an invitation to reapply.
 Applicants are free to apply in future with a substantially different project into subsequent rounds of the CPF call.